infinum/qa-handbook/Tools/Using Postman.md

 Here is why:
 - You can avoid scripting - This is a big plus for QA engineers without JS knowledge
 - It is easy to connect data from a response to a new request (Add a block and choose desired data - no need for coding)
-- The “Output” block gives visual confirmation if for example test passed or failed
+- The “Output” block gives visual confirmation if, for example, the test passed or failed
 - Storing data to a variable can be done without using an environment
 - Everything can be logged to the console - and from there, debugging is easy
 - Sensitive data stored in an environment variable can be used in a flow without exposing them
-- And the best thing is that Flows looks nice and clean
+- And the best thing is that Flows look nice and clean

 Take a look at [flows](https://learning.postman.com/docs/postman-flows/gs/flows-overview/), they look cool!
 Right?